JeffDeCola/my-go-examples/goroutines/goroutines-worker-pools/README.md

 ## OVERVIEW

+Go is written for **concurrency**.
+The go runtime schedules goroutines on threads.
+The OS schedules these threads on cpus/cores.

 Worker pools are goroutines that do work.
 Usually they will pull from a channel buffer to get data on what to do.